gSchool/ada-1-intro-to-ruby/03-language-features/csv-as-a-database.md

 By the end of this lesson we should be able to...

 - Learn the concept of separating our data source into a different system (such as a database)
-- Explore _comma separated values (csv)_ as a storage pattern for data
+- Explore _comma separated values (CSV)_ as a storage pattern for data
 - Learn the syntax for reading a CSV file in Ruby

 ### Bonus Learning Goals